 - Is the budget plausible for the story suggested?

 - Does it cover all proposed stages of the research plan?

 - Does it include any additional sources of funding the journalists’ receive or specify that resources are lacking?

 Make sure to coordinate in advance which team member will gather all the details from the other journalists, as you will only submit one application form per team.

 The character limit is specified in the boxes.
 Note that it includes paragraph breaks.
-If you have removed all paragraph breaks and are otherwise 100% certain that you are below the limit specified, try using a different Internet server.
-For example, if you have previously tried submitting unsuccessfully via Google Chrome, try Internet Explorer.
+If you have removed all paragraph breaks and are otherwise 100% certain that you are below the limit specified, try using a different Internet browser.
+For example, if you have previously tried submitting unsuccessfully via Google Chrome, try Mozilla Firefox.

-You will then hear from CLEW regarding the outcome of your application by 22 September 2020.
+You will then hear from CLEW regarding the outcome of your application by end of November 2022.

 After the deadline